clapathiotis/SleepSmarter/README.md

 - Developing machine learning algorithms to automatically identify and flag potential sleep disorders

 ## Contribution
-We welcome any contributions to the project, whether it is a bug report, feature request, or a pull request.
+Any contributions to the project are welcome, whether it is a bug report, feature request, or a pull request.